sentclose/sentc-docs/docs/src/guide/file.md

 If a file gets deleted we will call your backend storage to delete this file.
 We are stacking the delete process to delete a bunch of files at once.

+In summery:

+1. Set your own upload and download endpoint in the app option in the sdk
+2. Prepare your upload endpoint to get multiple parameters through the url
+3. Call the sentc api to register the file part.
+You will get an id back, this id will be used to delete the file part.
+4. Set the delete endpoint and an optional token in your app file options in the dashboard

+See an example for using your own storage: [here](https://gitlab.com/sentclose/sentc/sdk-examples)

-First set your upload and download url in the sentc init options:
+### Set your upload and download url in the sentc init options

 :::: tabs type:card